AdaCore/ada_language_server/testsuite/ada_lsp/README.md

  * "request" - JSON object to send to LSP server as request.
  * "wait" - array of _wait_ objects to expect them in any order.
+ * "sortReply" - an object with properies.
+Each property has string value of a _key_.
+The property name points to a property in the server reply to be sorted; it should be JSON array of object.
+While _key_ is property name in the array item to compare.

 Where _wait_ object is expected server answer.
-Each propert of this object should be in server response.
+Each property of this object should be in server response, but some string values have a special meaning:
+ * `<ANY>`  - matches any string value
+ * `<ABSENT>` - ensures than there is no such property at all

 ### Command `comment`

-Property value - array of string.
+Property value - array of string or just string.

-Tester just ignore this command.
+Tester just ignores this command.
 We use it to add test desription and other comments to JSON test script.